How to Spend an Amazing Weekend in Riga, Latvia

 Where to Stay

-You can find accommodation for all budgets, here are my recommendations for the best places to stay in Riga:
+You can find accommodation for all budgets, here is my recommendations for the best place to stay in Riga:

 Where to Eat & Drink

 You can find a big selection of cafes, restaurants and bars, here are some of the highlights:

 - Cheap eats include Big Bad Bagels and Street Burger they offer tasty and contemporary food, or the Lido chain suits those looking for a more traditional bite.